steadybit/action-kit/docs/parameter-types.md

 A time duration.
 Renders appropriate UI controls that facilitate time inputs—exposed as `number`s representing milliseconds to extensions.

+**Note:** Make sure to name the field `duration` should you desire that the experiment editor uses a duration field to visualize the expected length of an action.

 <img src="img/parameters/duration.png" width="512" alt="Screenshot showing what the Steadybit user interface element for a duration parameter looks like.
 Depicting a textual label and an input for a numeric value followed by a time unit selector." />

 ### Example